-The Playstation 2 version of Gradius III was bundled with Gradius IV and was closer to the arcade version of the game and includes the feature that allows you to edit your weapon load-out.
+The Playstation 2 version of Gradius III was bundled with Gradius IV and was closer to the arcade version of the game and includes the feature that allows the player to edit their weapon load-out.
 Because of the PS2's superior processing speed, an option is included to simulate the slow down of the original arcade game or to let the game play without any lag.
-This version doesn't have a continue option, but it does let you select any stage you have already cleared.
+This version doesn't have a continue option, but it does let the player select any stage they have already cleared.

 This version was released in 2006 as part of the Gradius Collection.
-This version keeps the arcade tradition of not allowing you to continue once you have lost all lives.
+This version keeps the arcade tradition of not allowing the player to continue once they have lost all lives.

 A soundtrack containing original music and arranged tracks was released by Konami on the Kings Records label on February 21, 1990.
 This music has been included on other Gradius themed albums, all released by Konami.